-And a jungle it was, with writers (under a barrage of pen names) pounding out the pulp at a breakneck pace, as an army of publishers, many of them fly-by-night operations with dubious finances, flooded the bookstalls with cheap paperbacks that rarely exceeded 150 or so pages (128 seems to be the standard), most of them boasting colourfully cheesy, garish covers.
+And a jungle it was, with writers (under a barrage of pen names) pounding out the pulp at a breakneck pace, as an army of publishers, many of them fly-by-night operations with dubious finances, flooded the bookstalls with cheap paperbacks (and some hardcovers) that rarely exceeded 150 or so pages (128 seems to be the standard), most of them boasting colourfully cheesy, garish covers.

 And the contents?
 While there were westerns and romances and a myriad of other genres represented, by far the most dominant genre was thrillers–the so-called “gangster novels.”
 Gloriously pulpy, “American-style” crime and detective novels–earnestly rendered depictions of a post-war England or, often, a mobster-ridden America that the Brits just couldn’t seem to get enough of, written by mostly British authors who’d never been to west of Liverpool.
 They were gloriously pulpy affairs, quickly written and quickly printed, hastily edited and dripping with violence and (mostly suggested) sex, second or third-hand James Hadley Chase, which in turn were second or third-hand Chandler and Hammett and Cain.

 So… utterly disposable trash, right?
 And yet the fondness with which they are now regarded far outweighs any literary merit, and the surviving copies of these books now go for very high prices on the collectors market, prized as much (or more) for their garish, salacious covers as for their contents.